schizoidnightmares/schizoidnightmares.com/about/jobs.md

 ## Hire me
 If you believe I may be useful to you — there’s also the option of hiring me.

+*I use macOS and iOS; I do not currently have access to Windows or Android.*